bigswitch/automation/docs/ansible/ansible-getting-started.md

 # Getting Started with Ansible

 ## Install Ansible
 Install Ansible in your system.
-For example here are the instructions for Debian systems:
+Here are the instructions for Debian systems:
 ```bash
 Latest Releases via Apt (Debian)
 Debian users may leverage the same source as the Ubuntu PPA.